Processing Code of Conduct Violations

 The Dean of Students (or designees) determines the procedure to be used: Administrative hearing, the Community Standards Board (CSB) or Investigation/Panel.
 Incidents involving serious violations of the Student Code of Conduct that could lead to suspension or expulsion are most often handled by the CSB or Investigation/Panel.
 The Dean of Students (or designee) may meet with each party before the assignment of the case to a process to discuss the matter and in some cases attempt a resolution.

-The Assistant Dean of Students, Coordinator of Community Standards, or a Residence Director, or a designee serves as the Hearing Administrator and is the fact finder and decision maker.
+The Assistant Dean of Students, Assistant Director for Student Affairs and Conduct, Assistant Director for Community Development, or a Residence Director, or a designee serves as the Hearing Administrator and is the fact finder and decision maker.
 Administrative proceedings are usually used for minor Student Code, Institute rules, regulations and policy violations which based upon the alleged conduct and information available to the Institute, if accurate, would likely lead to a sanction ranging from disciplinary warning to housing or Institute probation.
 A Hearing Administrator may refer a case to the CSB or Investigation/Panel if information becomes available that more serious conduct is involved.

 Since every matter is unique, the guidelines may be changed or modified as needed: